wigahluk/wigahluk.github.io/posts/autogenerate-the-index-of-posts.md

 * Generate a JSON file with some metadata for each file: Creation date, title, path.
 * Update my post service to use the generated index file.
 * Update everything else to use this new capability.

+Done! :)

+I started with npm alone, but after struggling a bit with it and the minification and generation of files, I ended up configuring Grunt for the project.

+Now I'll start adding all my files to the minification list.
+But for now, I'm good.